ENRICOROBLESDELRIO/BB_bacterial_species/README.md

 For further information here is a link to the dashboard to see the full functionability [github page](https://enricoroblesdelrio.github.io/BB_bacterial_species/)

-And also an image could finded here:
+And also an image is included here:

 Dashboard:
 ![exihibit_a](./images/exhibit_a.png)